adeadedeji72/ansible-config-mgt/README.md

 # ansible-config-mgt

-This is s first test
+This is a first test